schumiimaker/rainbow/README.md

 # rainbow

-Liquid swipe is the revealing clipper to bring off amazing liquid like swipe to stacked Container/Widgets and inspired by
+Liquid swipe is the revealing clipper to bring off amazing liquid like swipe to stacked Container/Widgets